-Prerequisite: senior standing and consent of instructor and Department Chair.
+Prerequisites: Senior standing and consent of instructor and Department Chair.

 An opportunity for independent research in art history with a member of the faculty from the art department.
-This course is repeatable for a maximum of six credits.
+This course is repeatable for a maximum of six credit hours.

 DEPARTMENT OF HISTORY